maurodch/mbqd-website/content/home/network.md

 title: Networks and Funding
 subtitle:
 ---
-Our group is localted at <a href="https://www.uni-heidelberg.de/">Heidelberg University</a> in a superposition state between <a href="https://www.physi.uni-heidelberg.de/">Physikalisches Institut</a>, <a href="https://www.kip.uni-heidelberg.de/"> Kirchhoff-Institute for Physics</a>, and the <a href="https://www.thphys.uni-heidelberg.de/">Institute for Theoretical Physics</a>.
+Our group is located at <a href="https://www.uni-heidelberg.de/">Heidelberg University</a> in a superposition state between <a href="https://www.physi.uni-heidelberg.de/">Physikalisches Institut</a>, <a href="https://www.kip.uni-heidelberg.de/"> Kirchhoff-Institute for Physics</a>, and the <a href="https://www.thphys.uni-heidelberg.de/">Institute for Theoretical Physics</a>.

 We are funded by the DFG within the Collaborative Research Center ISQOQUANT (SFB1225).
 Within this network we study entanglement in quantum fields (Project A06) and the dynamics of disordered quantum systems (Project A05) in collaboration with experimental and theoretical groups.
 <div class="img-row">